 SAP will not allow a true competition between DB2 Blu, SQL Server, and Oracle 12c.
 The reason is that SAP wants to sell HANA, as is covered in the article What is the Actual Performance of HANA?

 Brightwork has performed some of the most independent research on HANA.
-And in our view, it is unlikely that HANA can compete in performance with the competition, that SAP has for years been saying it is so much better than.
+And in our view, it is unlikely that HANA can compete in performance with the competition, that SAP has been saying it is so much better than.
 It also cannot compete regarding maintenance overhead.

 SAP HANA The Right Choice for Big Data & IoT?

 This is true.
 IBM is underplaying its hand in this slide.
 But SAP intends to use HANA to lock in its customers.
 This is covered in the article The HANA Police and Indirect Access Charges.
-SAP is a problematic vendor and fits for many new areas, such as Big Data and IoT, as these areas are based upon open standards.
+SAP is a problematic vendor and fits many new areas, such as Big Data and IoT, as these areas are based upon open standards.